 \begin{rem} One can verify how reasonable the normality assumption on the prior and measurement error model is by comparing the histogram of the normalized residuals

 with the probability density function of a standard normal distribution.
 To further check the reasonableness of the gravity prior, we can look at the adjusted R-squared of the gravity model and, following \citet{allen201813}, plot the log flows against the log distance for positive flows, after partitioning out the origin and destination fixed effects.
-In Appendices \ref{sec:Details_ACD} and \ref{sec:Details_AA} I perform both these checks for my applications. \end{rem} \begin{rem} Specifying a prior and measurement error model is difficult and one might be worried about misspecification.
+In Appendices \ref{sec:Details_ACD} and \ref{sec:Details_AA} I perform both these checks for my applications. \end{rem} \begin{rem} One might be worried about misspecification of the prior and measurement error model.
 For the normal-normal model, we can use prior density-ratio classes to find worst-case bounds on posterior quantiles over a neighborhood that contains distributions that are not too far away from the assumed normal distribution for the prior and measurement error model.
 It turns out that incorporating uncertainty around the prior and measurement error model amounts to reporting slightly wider quantiles.
-The details can be found in Appendix \ref{sec:Misspecification_ME_Prior}. \end{rem} \begin{rem} In this default approach, one might worry about attenuation bias when plugging in the shrunk data $\left\{ F_{ij,b}\right\} _{i,j=1}^{n}$ into the estimator $\tilde{\theta}$.
-Such bias would indeed arise if the data were shrunk toward zero or another constant \citep{chen2025empirical}.
-However, the default approach instead shrinks toward an economically motivated gravity prior, whose fitted values are expected to serve as a reasonable proxy for the true flows.
-A simulation exercise illustrating this point, based on the running example, is provided in Appendix \ref{sec:Attenuation}. \end{rem}
+The details can be found in Appendix \ref{sec:Misspecification_ME_prior}. \end{rem}